Rotten Tomatoes = - / 45

 Rotten Tomatoes = - / 86

 A documentary discussing aspects of religion, 9/11, financial institutions and political control.
 This is not a film I would simply suggest everyone seeing.
 This is a film that everyone absolutely MUST see!
-I've always been mistrustful of the system, the government, the media, although I've never really known why in particular.
+I've always been mistrustful of the system, the government, the media, although it's difficult to pinpoint why in particular.
 I've just always known something is wrong with it.
 This movie filled in a lot of those blanks with information - whether you buy it or not - that provides a huge feast for thought.
 You really must see this.

 aka Sint Rotten Tomatoes = 50 / 29